 Option #3: Monk fruit

-While it’s derived from a round, green fruit that’s been grown for centuries in Southeast Asia, monk fruit is a relatively new sugar substitute on the market.
+Monk fruit is a relatively new sugar substitute.
 Also called luo han guo, monk fruit was generally dried and used in herbal teas, soups and broths in Asian medicine.
 It was cultivated by monks in Northern Thailand and Southern China, hence its more popular name.

-Although the fruit in whole form contains fructose and sucrose, monk fruit’s intense sweetness – about 200 times as strong as sugar – is provided by non-caloric compounds called mogrosides, which can replace sugar.
+Although the fruit in whole form contains fructose and sucrose, monk fruit’s intense sweetness is provided by non-caloric compounds called mogrosides, which can replace sugar.
 In 1995, Proctor & Gamble patented a method of solvent extraction of the mogrosides from monk fruit.

-- It has a better taste profile, with less bitterness of after taste, than stevia.
+- It has a better taste profile than stevia.
 In fact, it is often mixed with stevia to reduce cost and blunt stevia’s aftertaste.

 - It is also mixed with erythritol to reduce expense and improve use in cooking.

 - It doesn’t cause digestive upset.

 - It is often mixed with other “fillers” like inulin, prebiotic fibres and other undeclared ingredients.

-- Be careful of labels that say “propriety blend” as it may have little active mogroside ingredients.
+- Be careful of labels that say “propriety blend,” as the product may contain very little monk fruit extract.

 Products: Granulated blends with erythritol or stevia, pure liquid drops, or liquid drops with stevia; also used in replacement products like monkfruit-sweetened artificial maple syrup and chocolate syrup.